Jackal: Profile and Information

 Species

-Black-backed jackal (Canis mesomelas)
+Black-backed Jackal (Canis Mesomelas)

-The black-backed jackal is lightly built and considered as one of the oldest members of the genus Canis.
+The black-backed jackal is lightly built and considered one of the oldest members of the genus Canis.
 It is very aggressive and even known to be the most aggressive among all jackals.
 It hunts prey twice its size and has trouble relating to others of its kind.

-Golden Jackal (Canis aureus)
+Golden Jackal (Canis Aureus)

 The golden jackals are the most rampant of all jackals.
 They are known to be more related to wolves than jackals.
 They can be found in the southeastern part of Europe, south Asia, western Asia, and the Middle East.